 Using a Reverse Mortgage to Stop a Foreclosure

 Example.
 Mrs. Smith is an 85-year-old widow who, due to health problems, has used up most of her savings.
 She previously refinanced her home with a subprime loan.
 Mrs. Smith is unable to keep up with the mortgage payments due to a very high interest rate.
 Mrs. Smith attempted to negotiate a loan modification with her lender, but was not able to achieve a sustainable monthly payment.
 She then decided to look into a reverse mortgage.
-By negotiating with her lender, Mrs. Smith is able to convince the mortgage lender to accept a short payoff and accept the proceeds from the fixed-rate reverse mortgage in full satisfaction of the mortgage.
+By getting a reverse mortgage, Mrs. Smith is able to use the proceeds from the reverse mortgage to satisfy the prior mortgage.
 As a result, Mrs. Smith is able to stay in her home.

 A reverse mortgage requires no income or credit qualification so even if you are behind in your payments, you may still qualify for a reverse mortgage loan.
 (Though generally you cannot be in default on a federal obligation or a federally insured loan.)